 3. Portable audio recorder | Spire Studio

-Speaking of microphones, Spire Studio (on sale for $299, normally $349) is an all-in-one portable recording device that makes recording high-quality audio easy.
+Speaking of microphones, Spire Studio is an all-in-one portable recording device that makes recording high-quality audio easy.
 Full disclosure—we make Spire Studio at iZotope, but it’s a great gift idea for drummers because it’s incredibly simple to get a professional drum sound anywhere, without needing to set up a complicated recording rig.
 You can either use the built-in microphone, or plug microphones into the two XLR/TS combo inputs.

 Want to learn more?
 Read two ways to record drums with Spire Studio.